This blog post was updated

 Heart Health After 60

 - Quit Smoking.
-According to the Mayo Clinic, the carbon monoxide in cigarette smoke raises both your blood pressure and your heart rate.
+According to the U.S. Food & Drug Administration (FDA), the carbon monoxide in cigarette smoke raises your blood pressure and heart rate.
 This displaces some of the oxygen in your blood, which forces the heart to work harder to supply enough oxygen throughout the body.

-- Choose low-salt food and those with healthy fats, avoiding saturated and trans fats.
+- Choose low-salt foods and those with healthy fats, avoiding or limiting saturated and trans fats.

 - Eat plenty of fruits and vegetables (they contain heart-healthy nutrients), with a goal of five to 10 servings per day.